Dosage Form: injection, powder, lyophilized, for solution

 For CMMoL, if WBC is elevated at baseline, a ≥75% reduction in the excess count over the upper limit of normal

-The overall response rate (CR + PR) of 15.7% in azacitidine for injection-treated patients without AML (16.2% for all azacitidine for injection randomized patients including AML) was statistically significantly higher than the response rate of 0% in the observation group (p<0.0001) (Table 5).
+The overall response rate (CR + PR) of 15.7% in azacitidine-treated patients without AML (16.2% for all azacitidine randomized patients including AML) was statistically significantly higher than the response rate of 0% in the observation group (p<0.0001) (Table 5).
 The majority of patients who achieved either CR or PR had either 2 or 3 cell line abnormalities at baseline (79%; 11/14) and had elevated bone marrow blasts or were transfusion dependent at baseline.
-Patients responding to azacitidine for injection had a decrease in bone marrow blasts percentage, or an increase in platelets, hemoglobin or WBC.
+Patients responding to azacitidine had a decrease in bone marrow blasts percentage, or an increase in platelets, hemoglobin or WBC.
 Greater than 90% of the responders initially demonstrated these changes by the 5th treatment cycle.
 All patients who had been transfusion dependent became transfusion independent during PR or CR.
 The mean and median duration of clinical response of PR or better was estimated as 512 and 330 days, respectively; 75% of the responding patients were still in PR or better at completion of treatment.
 Response occurred in all MDS subtypes as well as in patients with adjudicated baseline diagnosis of AML.

 |Observation Before Crossover